Instructor – Voice

-As lead trumpet in the world-renowned Dallas Brass, Mr. Kocurek performed throughout North America before audiences numbering to over 10,000 people.
+Mr. Kocurek is the lead trumpet in the world-renowned Dallas Brass, and has performed throughout North America before audiences numbering to over 10,000 people.
 Mr. Kocurek is currently the Artistic Director of the Rogue Valley Symphonic Band and the SOU Concert Choir.
 He is past Artistic Director of the Vancouver Peace Choir and the Elgar String Orchestra.

 Professor of Music – Director of Percussion Studies, Music Graduate Coordinator

 BS in Business Administration: Computer Applications and Systems – California State University Fresno, BM in Percussion Performance – California State University Sacramento, MA in Contemporary Music Performance – University of California San Diego, DMA in Contemporary Music Performance – University of California San Diego